-Section 8 notices are similar to another legal tool, known as a Section 21 notice.
-A Section 8 notice can be issued during an Assured Shorthold Tenancy – the most common type of residential tenancy agreement.
-Section 21 notices, on the other hand, can only be issued at the end of a tenancy – for example if the tenant has refused to leave the property after the term of the tenancy has expired – or during a tenancy with no fixed end date.
+Section 8 Notices are similar to another legal tool, known as a Section 21 Notice.
+A Section 8 Notice can be issued during an assured shorthold tenancy – the most common type of residential tenancy agreement.
+Section 21 Notices, on the other hand, can only be issued at the end of a tenancy – for example if the tenant has refused to leave the property after the term of the tenancy has expired – or during a tenancy with no fixed end date.

-Section 8 notices can only be issued on standard forms prescribed by the courts.
-These can be obtained from legal stationers.
+Section 8 Notices can only be issued on standard forms prescribed by the courts.
+To get started, check gov.uk’s guide to evicting tenants.
 You will need at least three copies for each notice.

 There are a number of common mistakes that are likely to lead to your submission being rejected by the court.
 These include:

 - Failure to use the most up-to-date form

 - Failure to give the full and proper address of the property on the form

 - Failure to list every tenant in cases of joint tenancy

 - Failure to provide details of the claim; for example, a payment schedule showing which payments have been missed

 - Failure to state the grounds exactly as they appear in the Housing Act.